-Did Mrs M qualify for a relevant exemption from the restrictions on UCIS promotion?
+Did Miss B qualify for a relevant exemption from the restrictions on UCIS promotion?

-Mrs M is unlikely to have qualified under the criteria set out in the FSMA (Promotion of Collective Investment Schemes) (Exemptions) Order 2001, because she didn't appear to be a high net worth or sophisticated investor.
+Miss B is unlikely to have qualified under the criteria set out in the FSMA (Promotion of Collective Investment Schemes) (Exemptions) Order 2001, because she didn't appear to be a high net worth or sophisticated investor.
 This was not established at the time by CMIM (as required under the regulations) and has not been suggested since.
-This leaves the range of exemptions set out at COBS 4.12.1R, most of which weren't available because Mrs M doesn't appear to have been a high net worth or sophisticated investor and didn't have any of the other professions or roles specified.
+This leaves the range of exemptions set out at COBS 4.12.1R, most of which weren't available because Miss B doesn't appear to have been a high net worth or sophisticated investor and didn't have any of the other professions or roles specified.

 The remaining COBS exemptions were slightly altered on 1 January 2014.
-We don't know when the 'dear trustee' letter was delivered to Mrs M, but I'm not persuaded this makes a difference to the outcome.
+We don't know when the 'dear trustee' letter was delivered to Miss B, except that I think it's most likely she received it before she issued her investment instructions to CGL on 7 February 2014 - and simply signed to confirm receipt of it later on, potentially as part of a record keeping exercise when her SSAS was being duplicated.
+And in any case, I'm not persuaded the precise date of receipt of this letter makes a difference to whether she qualified for a relevant exemption.

 If it was before 1 January 2014, the only other relevant COBS exemption was a Category 2 person, being both someone: